kata-containers/community/Documentation-Review-Process.md

 1. Request a project maintainer force-merges the PR.

-   This operation bypasses the PullApprove check that normally stops a PR from landing until the Documentation Team ack the PR.
+   This operation bypasses the check that normally stops a PR from landing until the Documentation Team acks the PR.

 1. The maintainer should notify the Documentation Team out of courtesy that the PR has been merged.